 - It can be difficult - but important - to talk to people about Huntington’s.
 Most people in everyday life haven’t heard of it and won’t know the symptoms or understand what it means for the future.
 See our section on talking to others for help.

 - The HDA annual young adult conference is an opportunity to meet other 18-35 year olds who are affected by Huntington’s.
 Please contact us to register your interest in attending the next conference.

 - Your local Specialist Huntington’s Disease Adviser (SHDA) can give support and advice and help answer any questions you have about any aspect of life with Huntington’s.
 They can also connect you with useful groups and services; provide information about Huntington’s to healthcare professionals, the DWP, employers and other individuals and organisations you need to interact with; help you navigate complex systems and processes such as benefits applications to ensure you get what you’re entitled to; and advocate for you if you need someone to help you deal with different institutions such as your local council or benefits agency.

 - The Huntington’s Disease Youth Organization (HDYO) provides support for young people and children around the world who have Huntington’s in their family.
 It’s mainly run by children and young people who are themselves affected by the disease in some way, but its website contains a lot of useful information for people of any age.

-- We produce a factsheet for young adults affected by Huntington’s.
-You can download it here.
+- We produce a fact sheet for young adults affected by Huntington’s.

 - We have local branches and support groups throughout England and Wales that enable people affected by Huntington’s to support each other.